by Rocky Grams

 About to explode.”

-A pastor from Minnesota: “You are not on the last chapter or the middle chapter but on the first chapter of the book.”
+A church leader from Minnesota: “You are not on the last chapter or the middle chapter but on the first chapter of the book.”

-A pastor from California: “I saw you and Sherry seated and the students surrounding you, hands raised and interceding.”
+A pastor from California: “I saw you and Sherry seated and the students as a protective circle around you, facing out, hands raised and interceding.”

 An Argentine pastor: “What is ahead is so much more.”